Discover more from The Shortcut

 You need to be a certain age if you want to use Sony's PS5 virtual reality headset

-Sony’s PSVR 2 brings the magic of virtual reality to PS5 gamers everywhere – at least for those who are willing to part with $549 for the headset.
+Sony’s PSVR 2 brings the magic of virtual reality to PS5 gamers everywhere – at least for those willing to part with $549 for the headset.
 But can children play PSVR 2?
 The answer might surprise you.

-But before you rush out and buy a PSVR 2 for your family home and start playing all the PSVR 2 games on offer, it’s worth knowing the answer to this question.
+Before you rush out and buy a PSVR 2 for your family home and start playing all the PSVR 2 games on offer, it’s worth knowing the answer to this question.
 After all, if your kids can’t play Sony’s PS5 headset, is PSVR 2 worth it for your family?
 Probably not.

-It also advises that those who use a pacemaker or other medical device should consult their doctor or the manufacturer before using the PSVR 2, as the radio waves could affect electronic equipment or medical devices.
+Sony also advises that those who use a pacemaker or other medical device should consult their doctor or the manufacturer before using the PSVR 2, as the radio waves could affect electronic equipment or medical devices.

 Why children shouldn’t use PSVR 2

-But why are young children not supposed to use VR headsets?
+Why are young children not supposed to use VR headsets?
 Well, it’s essentially down to how VR tricks your brain.
 A 2014 study by the University of California found that using VR can alter the behavior of the neurons in certain areas of your brain, especially those that deal with spatial learning.

 “We do not have enough data on the safety of current VR technology for children,” Marientina Gotsis, director of the creative media & behavioral health center at the University of Southern California School of Cinematic Arts told Live Science.
 “So, the sparsity of research data and what we know about neuroplasticity [the brain's ability to reorganize itself] and children does not make me comfortable to recommend what is available now as is.”